mdolab/CMPLXFOIL/doc/user-guide.rst

 Introduction
 ============
-This section describes a sample run script for airfoil optimization with pyXLIGHT.
+This section describes a sample run script for airfoil optimization with CMPLXFOIL.
 It is very similar to the `MACH-Aero single point airfoil tutorial <https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/machAeroTutorials/airfoilopt_singlepoint.html>`_.
 This example uses pyOptSparse's SLSQP optimizer because it comes with pyOptSparse, but SNOPT is recommended for more robustness, speed, and tunability.